Student Poll Worker Program

 What is democracyLIVE!?

-democracyLIVE! is the San Mateo County Student Election Officer program aimed at giving high school students an inside look at American democracy in action.
-Student Election Officers are critical members of the Election Day team and provide support to Elections Staff, assisting voters and participating in polling place operations.
+democracyLIVE! is the San Mateo County Student Poll Worker program aimed at giving high school students an inside look at American democracy in action.
+Student Poll Workers are critical members of the Election Day team and provide support to Elections Staff, assisting voters and participating in polling place operations.